Early Years — Growing up in Whyalla and Port Hedland

 Robert Lewis

-Borrett built at 19 Ward Street, Whyalla,
+Borrett built at 19 Ward Street, Whyalla, or in his tiny workshop at

 the back of the small three room abode he built for his